|Teaching method||Contact hours|

 - consumers' appreciation, regional gastronomy and food tourism.

-- asses and compare the 'originality' of Origin food Products (OFPs);
+- assess and compare the 'distinctiveness' of Origin food Products (OFPs);

 - understand differences and similarities between 'regional typical products' and 'local products';

 - describe and understand the complexity of the networks in which OFPs are embedded, ranging from originality factors to legal protection, marketing activities, sustainability impact, consumers' appreciation and regional cuisines;

 - relate OFPs to socio-economic trends and agro-food dynamics;

 - acquire the multidisciplinary understanding of OFPs required to advice public administrators, food producers and civil society organizations on the subject.

 - group assignments on OFP's;